2017 budget: 115 Foreign Missions to gulp N48.899bn - Nigeria Today

 By Victoria Ojeme

-ABUJA—The Ministry of Foreign Affairs has budgeted over N48.899 billion on 115 foreign missions in the 2017 budget.
+ABUJA—The Ministry of Foreign Affairs has budgeted over N48.
+899 billion on 115 foreign missions abroad in the 2017 budget.

 Foreign Missions have suffered a huge set back in the past one year due to lack of financial support from the ministry.